 • oils – butter, vegetable (olive, sunflower, pumpkin, sesame).

-Of the spices, dry herbs that do not have a pungent taste are permissible for use, for example, it is useful to add dried dill, parsley, basil, thyme, etc. to dishes.
+As for spices, dry herbs that do not have a pungent taste are acceptable for consumption; for example, it is useful to add dried dill, parsley, basil, thyme, etc. to dishes.

 What fruits are allowed after a heart attack?
 Almost any.
 Citrus fruits, apricots, bananas, grapes, dried fruits (primarily raisins, figs and dried apricots) are especially recommended.
 Berries are welcome in the diet - currants, raspberries, viburnum, blueberries, cranberries.

-Since myocardial infarction often occurs in overweight people, the use of high-calorie foods, especially fatty foods and confectionery, should be limited or completely eliminated from the diet.
-Acceptable sweet food (in moderate amount): dried fruits, jam or preserves, marshmallows, marmalade, marshmallows, fruit jellies and milk puddings.
-Sugar should be consumed in limited quantity, or even better, replace it with honey.
+Since myocardial infarction often occurs in people with excess body weight, the consumption of high-calorie foods, especially fatty foods and confectionery products, should be limited or completely eliminated from the diet.
+Acceptable sweet dishes (in moderate amount): dried fruits, jam or preserves, marshmallows, marmalade, marshmallows, fruit jellies and milk puddings.
+Sugar should be consumed in limited quantities, and even better, replace it with honey.

-The list of foods recommended for consumption is large enough to provide the patient with a varied and balanced diet for every day.
+The list of products recommended for consumption is large enough to provide the patient with a varied and balanced diet every day

 It is necessary to observe the drinking regime.
-For each period and for each patient, it may be different (for some patients, fluid intake is limited to combat edema), but during the rehabilitation period, it is usually recommended to drink at least four glasses of water a day.
-Other drinks: fruit and berry compotes, unsweetened fruit drinks, jelly, freshly squeezed fruit, berry and vegetable juices, herbal teas, weak tea.
-Sometimes it is permissible to drink a cup of cocoa or coffee with milk.
+It may be different for each period and for each patient (some patients limit their fluid intake as part of the fight against edema), but during the recovery period it is usually recommended to drink at least four glasses of water per day.
+Other drinks: fruit and berry compotes, unsweetened fruit drinks, jelly, freshly squeezed fruit, berry and vegetable juices, herbal infusions, weak tea.
+Sometimes it is acceptable to drink a cup of cocoa or coffee with milk.

-All dishes should be prepared using dietary methods: boiling, stewing, baking, steaming.
-Grilling is allowed in the late rehabilitation period.
-Fried foods should be discarded.
-As for the recipes for the dishes, no special recipes are required, anything that can be easily prepared at home from permitted products will do.
+All dishes must be prepared using dietary methods: boiling, stewing, baking, steaming.
+In the late rehabilitation period, grilling is allowed.
+Fried foods should be avoided.
+As for food recipes, no special recipes are required; anything that can be easily prepared at home from approved products will do.

-After a heart attack, you can not use fatty varieties meat, sausages, offal, smoked meats, canned food, pickles, legumes, mushrooms, baked goods, chocolate, hot spices, strong tea, coffee, sweet carbonated drinks.
+After a heart attack should not be used fatty varieties meat, sausages, offal, smoked meats, canned food, pickles, legume dishes, mushrooms, baked goods, chocolate, hot spices, strong tea, coffee, sweet carbonated drinks.

-Can I drink alcohol?
-There is an opinion that red wine and some others alcoholic drinks it is permissible to drink in moderation, and strong ones are allowed if drinking is not allowed, but this opinion is erroneous.
-Patients who have suffered a heart attack should completely abandon not only vodka, beer, cognac and other spirits, but also low-alcohol drinks - wine, beer, cider, etc. Simply put, all alcohol is prohibited.
+Is it possible to drink alcohol?
+There is an opinion that red wine and some others alcoholic drinks It is permissible to drink in moderation, and strong drinks are allowed if binge drinking is avoided, but this opinion is erroneous.
+Patients who have had a heart attack should completely give up not only vodka, beer, cognac and other strong alcoholic drinks, but also low-alcohol drinks - wine, beer, cider, etc. Simply put, all alcohol is prohibited.

 Diet after myocardial infarction for men and women

-The diet after a heart attack is just as important as the diet.
+Diet after a heart attack is no less important than diet.

-Fractional meals are optimal - frequent meals at approximately regular intervals.
-There should be at least 5 meals per day: 3 main (breakfast, lunch, dinner) and two additional.
-At the same time, the portions are small, the approximate volume is about the size of the patient's fist.
-Last take food - no later than three hours before bedtime.
+Fractional meals are optimal - frequent meals at approximately equal intervals.
+There should be at least 5 meals per day: 3 main ones (breakfast, lunch, dinner) and two additional ones.
+The portions are small, the approximate volume being the size of the patient’s fist.
+Last appointment food - no later than three hours before bedtime.

-Sugar should be consumed in limited quantities, or even better, replaced with honey.
+Sugar should be consumed in limited quantities, and even better, replace it with honey.

 This mode allows you to unload digestive system and at the same time ensure its optimal functioning.
 In addition, fractional nutrition allows you to optimize metabolism and normalize body weight.
-For patients who have had myocardial infarction, it is advisable to observe a fractional diet for life.
+For patients who have suffered a myocardial infarction, it is advisable to follow a fractional diet for life.

 Menu